christopherdurr/booknotes/hitmakers.md

 Humans are prostalgic, enamored by little predictions.
 But the future is an anarchy that refuses to be governed by even the soundest forecasts.

+It is an economic fact that predicting the future is most valuable when everybody thinks you’re wrong.

+Many good seeds fail to flower in bad weather, and many would-be hits fail through no fault of their own.

+When you swing, no matter how well you connect with the ball, the most runs you can get is four.
+In business, every once in a while, when you step up to the plate, you can score 1,000 runs.
+This long-tailed distribution of returns is why it’s important to be bold.
+Big winners pay for so many experiments.

+Success is semichaotic.
+Most ideas fail, and ideally the few successes pay off enough to compensate for the failure.

+## Chapter 11: What the people want; A history of pixels and ink

+After the U.S. government, the second-largest employer of anthropologists today in the United States isn’t Harvard University or UCLA.
+It’s Microsoft.

+In the 1950s, the television went from living room curiosity to household ubiquity.
+Less than 1 percent of homes owned a television set in 1948.
+One decade later, 83 percent did, and they sat in front of it for more than five hours a day.

+Sometimes, an upstart company will topple a legacy industry not with a superior product in the old market, but with an inferior product in a new market.
+The greatest threat to newspapers wasn’t better newspapers.
+It was bad television.

+Nearly 90 percent of young people get news from social media.

+Many readers hated clickbait stories, even though they often clicked on them.

+## Chapter 12: The futures of hits; empire and city-states

+Above all, a great story should be an invitation to think, not a substitute for thinking.

+The biggest hits are often designed for a small, well-defined group of people.
+Star Wars was for children of a magical age—old enough to appreciate movies and young enough to love medieval histrionics in space without irony or embarrassment.
+Facebook was initially designed to appeal to the friends of Harvard undergrads, not to connect the whole world.

+## Chapter 12